Along the Salt Road

 Operating up to every 15 minutes between Worcester and Bromsgrove, and every 30 minutes to Birmingham The Salt Road runs when you need it.
 View the route map.
-View the timetable at the bottom of this page or click to download a handy PDF of the timetable booklet.
+View the timetable at the bottom of this page.

 Our 'County' tickets are valid between Worcester and Rubery and our new 'Network' tickets are valid on the full route - click for details.

 Pay for your travel on board with contactless card (or cash) - or download our mTickets app for our cheapest prices.

 It’s believed the salt deposits at Droitwich were being exploited in the Iron Age, possibly earlier.
 Salt was a valuable resource in Roman times and the Romans came to Droitwich specifically for this.

 Later, the Anglo-Saxons had furnaces to evaporate the salt on the banks of the River Salwarpe.
 King John granted the town a Royal Charter in 1215 because of its salt, and Droitwich became very prosperous in Medieval times.